Updated March 25, 2025

 Graduates of this Algonquin College's PSW course will be able to work as personal support workers in the community, retirement homes, long-term care homes, and/or hospitals, following all laws and the job description, policies, procedures, and guidelines of their employers.

-Long-term care facilities, retirement homes, home care settings, and hospitals are hiring more Personal Support employees as the Canadian healthcare system changes.
+Long-term care facilities, retirement homes, home care settings, and hospitals are hiring more Personal Support employees in long-term care facilities as the Canadian healthcare system changes.
 Lambton College's Personal Support Worker program trains graduates to assist clients of any age with health care needs, including everyday living.
 The Basic of Hospice Palliative Care Certificate and Gentle Persuasive Approaches Certificate are also required for the program.

 Centennial College's Personal Support Workers study hands-on from hospital and community healthcare-experienced professors.
 Clinical and community-based learning will enable direct patient care.
 Students will learn to work with an interprofessional healthcare team and care for people of all ages.